top of page

 • Accommodation and support-oriented: they support you in finding the environment types that you thrive in.
 They empower you to find which accommodations can help change difficult environments so you don’t have to mask.

-• Acknowledge barriers and challenges: neurodivergent-affirming therapy acknowledges that neurodivergent individuals face additional barriers.
+• Acknowledge barriers and challenges: they acknowledge that neurodivergent individuals face additional barriers.
 Therapy addresses these challenges and supports a person in navigating through them with environmental changes.
 They do not try to change the person.

 • Add environmental changes suited to each client into practice: if a client mentions that written work is something they excel at over verbal communication, adding this to your practice may be an option to make your practice more neurodivergent-affirming.